What's a Men's Shed?

 A Men's Shed provides a safe and friendly environment where men can work on meaningful projects, which gives a sense of purpose.
 Men work at their own pace, in their own time, in the company of other men.

-It's a place where you learn or teach new skills and find new opportunities and interests while making new friends.
+It's a place where you learn or teach new skills and find new opportunities and interests.

 At a Men's Shed some men learn, some teach, and some are happy to watch.